-Fixed Cost Changes and Drainstians 2019 2019 to 2020 Fixed Cost Changes and Projections Total or Change Change Change in Number of Paid Days +21 +22 This column reflects changes in pay associated with the change in the number of paid days between the 2019 a nd 2020.
-Pay Raise +28 +0 The 2020 request reflects a pay freeze for civilian employees.
-Employer Share of Federal Employee Retirement System +0 +12 The change reflects the directed 2.3% increase in the employer contribution to the Federal Employee Retiremen nt System.
-Departmental Working Capital Fund -153 +35 The change reflects expected changes in the charges for centrally billed Depart ment services and other services through the Working Capital Fund.
-These charges are detailed in the Budget Justification for Depart rtmental Management.
-Worker's Compensation Payments +0 +0 The amounts reflect changes in the estimated costs of compensating injured enaccidental deaths while on duty.
-Costs for the 2020 will reimburse the Department of the costs of the 2020 will reimburse the Department of the costs of the 2020 will reimburse the Department of the costs of the 2020 will reimburse the Department of the costs of the costs of the 2020 will reimburse the Department of the costs of the 2020 will reimburse the Department of the costs of the 2020 will reimburse the Department of the 2020 will reimburse the 2 pursuant to 5 U.S.C.
+2020 2020 to Fixed Cost Changes and Projections Total or 2021 Change Change Change in Number of Paid Days +22 -23 This column reflects changes in pay associated with the change in the number of paid day s (-1) between 2020 and 2021, from 2,096 hours in 2020 to 2,088 hours in 2021.
+Pay Raise +0 +94 The President's Budget for FY2021 includes one quarter of a planned 3.1% pay raise and 1% pay raise for 2021. three quarters of of a planned Employer Share of Federal Employee Retirement System +12 +56 The change reflects the directed 1.3% increase in the employer contribution to the Federa System.
+1 3 Departmental Working Capital Fund +35 +33 The change reflects the final 2021 Central Bill approved by the Working Capital Fund Co onsortium.
+Worker's Compensation Payments +0 +0 The amounts reflects final chargeback costs of compensating injured employees and depe ndents of empl oyees who suffer accidental deaths while on duty.
+Costs for the 2021 will reimburse the Department Employees Compensation Fund, pursuant to 5 U.S.C.
 8147(b) as amended by Public Law 94-273.
-0 0 Unemployment Compensation Payments +0 +0 The amounts reflect projected changes in the costs of unemployment compens Federal Employees Compensation Account, in the Unemployment Trust Fun - - Rental Payments +42 -26 The amounts reflect changes in the costs payable to General Services Adminis as estimated by GSA, as well as the rental costs of other currently occupied spaces of GSA space are paid to Department of Homeland Security (DHS).
-Coscases where due to external events there is no alternative but to vacate the currently occupied space. pace.
-These costs include buildin sts of mandatory office relocation g security; which in the ns, i.e. relocations in Baseline Adjustments for O&M Increases +0 +0 In accordance with space maximization efforts across the Federal Government t, this adjustment captures the as sociated increase to baseline operations and maintenance requirements resulting from movement or · • Bureau-owned space.
-While the GSA portion of fixed costs will go down as a increase to baseline O&M costs not otherwise captured in fixed costs.
-This costs amount to maintain steady-state funding for these requirements. ategory of funding properly adju sts the baseline fixed Total, Fixed Costs OIA -62 +43
+Unemployment Compensation Payments +0 +0 The amounts reflect projected changes in the costs of unemployment compensation claim s to be paid to t the Department of Labor, Federal Employees Compensation Account, in the Unemployment Trust Fund, pur rsuant to Public Law 96-499.
+Rental Payments -26 +6 The amounts reflect changes in the costs payable to General Services Administration (GS A) and others for or office and non-office space as estimated by GSA, as well as the rental costs of other currently occup - include building security; in the case of GSA space, these are paid to Department of Hom Costs of mandatory office relocations, i.e. relocations in cases where due to external even ts there is no al ternative but to vacate the currently occupied space, are also included.
+Baseline Adjustments for O&M Increases +0 +0 In accordance with space maximization efforts across the Federal Government, this adjust increase to baseline operations and maintenance requirements resulting from movement of (commercial) space and into Bureau-owned space.
+While the GSA portion of fixed costs - these moves, Bureaus often encounter an increase to baseline O&M costs not otherwise c category of funding properly adjusts the baseline fixed cost amount to maintain steady-starequirements. - Total, Fixed Costs OIA +43 +166 Total, Tinou Custs Off +43 +100